bdafahim/Exploring-Bayesian-techniques-for-Code-Technical-Debt-predictiont/README.md

 ```

 ### pyDLM
-pyDLM (Dynamic Linear Models with Bayesian Inference) is useful for Bayesian time series analysis with dynamic linear models.
+pyDLM is useful for Bayesian time series analysis with dynamic linear models.

 You can  get the package from PyPI: